Economic Problems of Bangladesh and Solutions

 Use of Natural Resources

 This country has lots of fertile lands, water resources in the river, natural gas and other mineral resources.
-But Bangladesh is unable to full utilization of those resources.
+But Bangladesh is unable to full utilize those resources.
 The best utilization of those resources will increase employment and production.

 Population Control

 Economic development will not be easy unless the growth rate becomes slower.
-Bangladesh should create awareness on family planning program.
+Bangladesh should create awareness of family planning programs.
 As a result per capita, income will increase.

 Technical Education

 The education rate of common people should increase.
-The government should implement a technical education system, training everywhere.
-If every people took technical education they will become an asset to our country.
+The government should implement a technical education system, and training everywhere.
+If every people took technical education they would become an asset to our country.

 Full Employment